You know you need to protect your investment, but does it make sense to purchase extended coverage?

 - All Subaru optional accessories

-- Adjustment services once during the warranty period
+- One adjustment service during the warranty period

 Powertrain Limited Warranty (5 Years/60,000 Miles)